apache/doris/docs/en/docs/advanced/best-practice/compaction.md

 Vertical compaction is a new compaction algorithm implemented in Doris 2.0, which is used to optimize compaction execution efficiency and resource overhead in large-scale and wide table scenarios.
 It can effectively reduce the memory overhead of compaction and improve the execution speed of compaction.
 The test results show that the memory consumption by vertical compaction is only 1/10 of the original compaction algorithm, and the compaction rate is increased by 15%.

 In vertical compaction, merging by row is changed to merging by column group.
-The granularity of each merge is changed to column group, which reduces the amount of data involved in a single compaction and reduces the memory usage during compaction.
+The granularity of each merge is changed to column group, which reduces the amount of data involved in single compaction and reduces the memory usage during compaction.

 BE configuration：
 `enable_vertical_compaction = true` will turn on vertical compaction